lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 ## Proposal

-When building a container, the container should be build to run its processes as a non-root user.  setsid processes should not be required to do the work inside a container.
+When building a container, the container should be built to run its processes as a non-root user.  setsid processes should not be required to do the work inside a container.

 The root user in a container has fewer rights and is distinct from the platform's root.
 The containerization process included using a user cgroup, which means that the containers' users are distinct from the platform's users and do not include most dangerous elevated rights.